 For any aspiring leader, going through a crisis is a rite of passage.
 After all, it’s easy to be a good manager when everything is going well, but your ability as a leader is tested when there is a real crisis.

-The real problem with crisis management is that it is incredibly unpredictable.
+In latest business news the real problem with crisis management is that it is incredibly unpredictable.
 You never know when or what kind of crisis will strike.
 Let’s look at the COVID-19 pandemic.
 If someone had told us in 2019 that the world would be on lockdown for two years with a complete transformation into a remote world, we would have dismissed that as a massive hoax.

 Meanwhile, a Spiceworks survey found that while 95% of organizations have a crisis recovery plan in place, 23% don’t end up testing that plan’s effectiveness.
 Among those who had not tested their plans, 61% said it was due to lack of time, while 53% said it was due to insufficient resources.